ashishtele/ashishtele.github.io/_posts/2026-09-16-Self_Improving_Agent_Loop.md

 - Failures grouped by bounded error code + stage
 - Routing distributions by taxonomy version, domain, capability, confidence band, decision source, reason code

+Hamel and Shreya report spending **60–80% of development time on error analysis and evaluation** across projects ([AI Evals FAQ](https://hamel.dev/blog/posts/evals-faq/#q-how-much-of-my-development-budget-should-i-allocate-to-evals)).
+Our deterministic aggregates exist to *reduce* that manual burden, not replace the sensemaking.

 ### 2. Judge with model
 Once deterministic aggregates and a small sanitized sample exist, the model handles what requires judgment:
 - Classify recurring failure patterns